mitric-lab/programming_theochem/src/03-molecular_integrals/05-nuclear_attraction_integrals.md

 ### Testing on Molecules
-In order to test our generated expressions for nuclear attraction integrals, we have to extend our `Gaussian` class and `Molecule` class to accomodate this.
+In order to test our generated expressions for nuclear attraction integrals, we have to extend our `Gaussian` class and `Molecule` class to accommodate this.
 For the `Gaussian` class, we extend it with the `VC` method:
 ```python
 {{#include ../codes/03-molecular_integrals/basis_set.py:imports_nuclear_attraction}}